Double-coset zeta functions for groups acting on trees

-In what follows, every graph $\Gamma=V\Gamma\sqcup E\Gamma$ is meant in the sense of J-P.~Serre~\cite{ser:trees}, and $V\Gamma$ and $E\Gamma$ denote the set of vertices and the set of edges of $\Gamma$, respectively (cf.~Section~\ref{sus:graph}).
-Every group action on a tree is without inversion of edges and without global fixed points.
-The tree of the action is always leafless and with at least one edge (cf.~Section~\ref{sus:actions}).
-Moreover, at least for the theorems of the introduction, the stabilisers of adjacent vertices are assumed to be incomparable with respect to the inclusion.
+Moreover, we assume that every group action on a tree is \emph{without edge inversions} and the tree has at least one edge (cf.~Section~\ref{sus:actions}).
+Finally, the stabilisers of adjacent vertices are assumed to be \emph{incomparable} with respect to the inclusion. \end{conv}